-UPSC Exams are conducted to recruit efficient administrators and civil servants in the country.
-It is considered as one of the toughest exams in India which are taken by candidates willing to serve the nation.
-Modern History is one of the major topics covered in these exams.
-One of the quintessential concepts in History is the Simon Commission which can help you answer most of the history questions for UPSC & SSC Exams.
+India conducts competitive UPSC Exams to recruit efficient administrators and civil servants in the country.
+It is considered one of the toughest exams in India which are taken by candidates willing to serve the nation.
+One of the major topics of the UPSC syllabus is Modern History.
+One of the controversial concepts in History is the Simon Commission which can help you answer most of the history questions for UPSC & SSC Exams.
 Through this blog, we are going to list NCERT notes and important points related to the Simon Commission.

 This Blog Includes: